-LEXANDER KOYRÉ, was the first historian to suggest that Galileo Galilei had not actually done all the experiments he claimed to have done.
-However, many other historians have since said that Koyré's statement was just his own personal opinion and not based on facts.
+LEXANDER KOYRÉ, who was its first historian, came to deny it, arguing that Galileo Galilei did not perform all the experiments he spoke of.
+Subsequently, however, many other historians have dismissed Koyré's statement as a biased personal opinion.

-Our author, Juan Luis, will show that Galileo did in fact perform the experiment of the sphere falling on an inclined plane, repeating the same experiment and highlighting the inaccuracies.
+Our author, Juan Luis, will demonstrate, repeating the same ones, including their inaccuracies, that Galileo did have to perform the experiment of the sphere falling on an inclined plane

-In this book, our author makes a detailed dynamic analysis of a sphere falling down an inclined plane and explains how Galileo put experiments into practice.
-He also talks about the many students who helped him when he was a Physics teacher at high school.
+Our author throughout this text makes a detailed dynamic analysis of a sphere falling down an inclined plane and explains how he put Galileo's experiments into practice, also involving many of the students he had throughout his career as a high school physics teacher.
 Juan Luis makes us enjoy the observation of physical phenomena and teaches us how we can manage with few technical resources to obtain reliable data capable of supporting a whole theory.